Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: The infinite presentation for

 \begin{prop} The elements $X_{m,d}$,~$C_{m,d}$, $\pi_{m}$ and~$\bar{\pi}_{m}$ of~$G_{\infty}$ defined in Equations~\eqref{eq:HMgens1} and~\eqref{eq:HMgens2} satisfy the relations~\eqref{eq:cut1}--\eqref{eq:bakers18}. \end{prop}

 Establishing this proposition completes the proof of Theorem~\ref{thm:infpres} since it establishes that the surjective homomorphism $\phi \colon G_{\infty} \to nV$ has trivial kernel.

-\begin{proof} First, as observed in greater generality earlier, if $u = v$ is a relation in~$G_{\infty}$ then so is $\bm{0}_{1}.u = \bm{0}_{1}.v$.
+\begin{proof} First, as observed earlier, if $u = v$ is a relation in~$G_{\infty}$ then so is $\bm{0}_{1}.u = \bm{0}_{1}.v$.
 Consequently, it suffices to establish each of~\eqref{eq:cut1}--\eqref{eq:bakers18} only when $m = 0$.
 Relations~\eqref{eq:perm8}--\eqref{eq:perm13} are the most straightforward to verify and follow directly from the assumed relations involving transpositions (i.e., \eqref{rel:order} and~\eqref{rel:conj}).
 Relation~\eqref{eq:cut6} is established in a similar manner.
 When $q > 1$, observe that both $X_{q,d}$~and~$C_{q,d}$ is a product of transpositions all of whose entries have $\bm{00}_{1}$ as a prefix.
 These transpositions are therefore disjoint from~$\pi_{0}$ and relations \eqref{eq:cut4}~and~\eqref{eq:bakers17} follow.
-The other relations require a bit more work and we now describe the details involved.
+We now describe the details involved in the other relations.

 Note that $\bm{00}_{1} \bullet X_{0,1} = \bm{0}_{1}$.
 Hence, for any $g \in G_{\infty}$,

 This establishes~\eqref{eq:cut1}, \eqref{eq:cut2} and~\eqref{eq:cut5} in the case when $m = 0$ and $d = 1$, and it also establishes~\eqref{eq:bakers15} in the case when $m = 0$ and $d' = 1$.
 We extend the first three to $d \geq 2$ by use of Lemma~\ref{lem:baker}(i) to tell us that $B_{d}(\bm{1}_{1})$~commutes with each of $X_{q,d'}$, $\pi_{q}$ and~$\bar{\pi}_{q}$ for $q > 0$.
 Similarly, we extend~\eqref{eq:bakers15} to the case when $d' \geq 2$ by using the same fact to show $B_{d'}(\bm{1}_{1})$~commutes with~$C_{q,d}$ for $q \geq 2$ and, by Lemma~\ref{lem:baker}(v), also with~$C_{1,d}$.